The Easiest Seafood Boil Recipe (7 Easy Steps!)

 Lime or lemon juice is a great addition to the seafood boil.
 The citrus juice will help cut down on the freshness of the seafood as it cooks.
 While some people do it, I try not to add the lime with peels into the seafood broth to avoid bitterness.
 Instead, I like to squeeze the juice of 1 lime or lemon into the seafood broth before boiling any of the seafood and vegetables.

-If you don’t want to use the ingredients listed below to make your seafood broth for cooking the seafood boil recipe, you can use liquid crab boil or an alternative, my homemade crab boil seasoning mixture or my homemade seafood boil seasoning.
-Just add a few tablespoons to the water until you get the taste you desire.
+If you don’t want to use the Old Bay seasoning and cajun seasoning make your seafood broth for cooking the seafood boil recipe, you can use liquid crab boil or an alternative, my homemade crab boil seasoning mixture or my homemade seafood boil seasoning.
 Also, adding some bay leaves will give your seafood boil an extra flavor and aroma that complements seafood so well.

 These are all the seafood boil ingredients you’ll need to make this recipe.